DataDog/integrations-core/concourse_ci/README.md

 ## Overview

-Capture metrics emitted by concourse-ci.
+Configure the Datadog Metric Emitter in Concourse CI to:

+* Visualize the duration of pipelines, number of containers and mounted volumes of workers.
+* Identify slow requests to build routes.

 ## Setup

+### Installation

-Concourse-ci comes bundled with a Datadog metrics emitter.
-Configure the `Datadog Metric Emitter` by setting the Datadog agent host, port and set the prefix to `concourse.ci.`.
+Concourse CI comes bundled with a Datadog metrics emitter.
+A prerequisite to configuring [ATC](https://concourse-ci.org/concepts.html) to emit metrics on start is to have a [Datadog Agent](https://app.datadoghq.com/account/settings#agent) installed.

+### Configuration

+Configure ATC to use the Datadog emitter by setting the following options.
+It is important to use a prefix of ```concourse.ci``` to avoid emitting [custom metrics](https://docs.datadoghq.com/developers/metrics/custom_metrics/).

+### Datadog Metric Emitter Options

+See the Concourse CI [documentation](https://concourse-ci.org/metrics.html#configuring-metrics) for more information.
 ```
 Metric Emitter (Datadog):
     --datadog-agent-host=       Datadog agent host to expose dogstatsd metrics [$CONCOURSE_DATADOG_AGENT_HOST]